Last updated: 20th October 2020

 - Consider ways to reduce contact, such as sending photos or a video to enable tradespeople to quote over the phone.
 Our Protected Payments service can be a useful service for you and a tradesperson to consider using during this time.
 It’s digital so you won’t need to meet to pay for work, and your money will be protected if a job needs to get put on hold.
 Read more info.

 We’ve also asked our tradespeople to take additional hygiene precautions such as washing their hands more regularly, using hand sanitiser and bringing their own beverages to a job.

 We’re staying on top of the daily government recommendations to make sure we’re communicating the latest advice.
 If you’re having home improvement work done during this time, please read our recommendations for having work done safely.
 This brings together the latest government advice and our top tips to help you protect yourself and any tradespeople carrying out work for you.
 We’ll continue to update this as more advice comes in.
 We’re also in frequent contact with our tradespeople to provide them with the latest recommendations for completing work safely too.
-You can read these here.
+You can read these on our Trade Advice Centre.

 What happens if a tradesperson can’t complete my job because they’re self-isolating?

 We’re all in this one together and so we’re asking all homeowners to be understanding if a job needs to get rescheduled over the coming weeks.
 Tradespeople are doing their best to keep their businesses running when it’s safe to do so, so if they need to self-isolate, they’ll be doing that to help keep you safe and well.

 Can I move home during the coronavirus pandemic?

 Yes.
 The government has confirmed that you can move home during the coronavirus pandemic, even if you live in a high alert level local area.
 You can still attend house viewings, and estate/letting agents and removal firms can continue to work.